maxcohen31/System-Automation/README.md

 # System-Automation
-Some Bash scripts i use to maintain my systems (Debian, Arch Linux)
+Some Bash scripts i use to maintain my system (Debian)